JasperFx/oakton/docs/guide/index.md

 # Getting Started

-::: tip warning
+::: tip
 The power of Oakton really comes into play when it's combined with applications using the `HostBuilder` mechanism for bootstrapping .Net applications.
-See <[linkto:documentation/hostbuilder]> for more information.
+See [Integration with IHost](/guide/host/) for more information.
 :::

 Oakton originated in the now defunct [FubuCore](https://github.com/DarthFubuMVC/fubucore) project in 2010 as a mechanism to allow our .Net